Who Can Apply for E-Shram Card? Eligibility Criteria Explained (2026 Guide)

 • Maximum age: 59 years

-👉 Workers above 60 years are not eligible because they are already covered under senior citizen schemes.
+Workers below 16 years are not allowed to register, as child labour laws apply.
+Similarly, workers above 60 years are not eligible because they are generally covered under senior citizen welfare schemes.

 ✅ 2.
-Worker Must Be From Unorganised Sector
+Worker Must Belong to the Unorganised Sector

 • Self-employed individuals